Welcome

 Please join us on Sundays at 10am for Bible Study and at 11am for Worship Service with Pastor Nate Tripp.

-Wednesdays at 10am for Bible Study (book of Genesis) with Pastor Nate,
+Wednesdays at 10am for Bible Study (book of Revelation) with Pastor Nate,

-and/or the 7pm Bible Study (book of Hebrews) with Tim Underwood.
+and/or the 7pm Bible Study (book of Proverbs) with Tim Underwood.

 Verse of the Week